French Bulldog Nose Butter

 Patty Hearst Shaw

-Martha Stewart – Both of her Frenchies were bred and born here at Jackpot! back in the day when I was still actively breeding Frenchies
+* - Both of Martha Stewart’s Frenchies were bred and born here at Jackpot! back in the day when I was still actively breeding Frenchies.